ponciste/hackershideout/README.md

 #### Result

-It seems that, after the LFI attack, the attacker tried to **brute-force** again.
-This time however, the target was SSH.
+It appears that following the LFI attack, the attacker attempted another assault, this time focusing on **brute-forcing** the SSH credentials.

-Some of the information that stand out are:
+Key observations include:

-1. Many requests each second.
+1. A high volume of requests occurring each second.
-2. Multiple "Failed login for ironhack from 192.168.178.83", which is the attacker's IP address.
+2. Numerous instances of "Failed login for ironhack from 192.168.178.83," where the IP address 192.168.178.83 corresponds to the attacker.
-3. The ssh2 service.
+3. The utilization of the ssh2 service in the attack.

 ![Second attack logs](images/second_attack_logs.png?raw=true "Second attack logs")

-Now, we need to focus on these SSH logs.
-Let's check how many times the attacker tried and failed to log in.
+Now, our focus shifts to the SSH logs.
+Let's examine the frequency of the attacker's unsuccessful login attempts.

 ```sql
 "Failed password for ironhack from 192.168.178.83" AND NOT "repeated"